fabiotbraga/fabiotbraga/README.md

 ### :man_technologist: About Me:

 - 🔭 Currently working with JS/TS in the Back-End.
-- 🌱 I am currently studying Java, Html, CSS and React.
+- 🌱 I am currently studying C#, .NET, Html, CSS and React.
 - :man_student: Studying to be a computer engineer.